alexisdmacintyre/AcousticLandmarks/README.md

 In addition to these primary functions, a flexible windowing tool is included.
 It finds natural silent break points within a desired range (e.g., 4 +/- 2 seconds in duration) to break long audio down into shorter segments.

+Run acousticLandmarks.m with included example.wav to see how the package works.

 <img width="600" alt="Acoustic landmarks for speech rhythm analysis" src="https://user-images.githubusercontent.com/55560694/125111994-81cd2980-e0de-11eb-90e1-8912cdb7a037.png">